Here’s a list of our most frequently asked questions about the BUST Holiday Craftacular. Please read thoroughly before filling out our application!

 What if I have to drop out of the BUST Craftacular?
 What is your refund policy?

-All refunds will be issued less a $20 non-refundable jurying fee.
+All refunds will be issued excluding a $20 non-refundable jurying fee.
 This fee covers the administrative costs of jurying the hundreds of applications we receive for each BUST Craftacular.

 Can I leave my items at the venue overnight?

 Yes, you can leave your items and display setups at the venue overnight if you wish.
 Although the venue will be secure, we recommend that you take any cash or valuables with you.
-BUST Magazine and Brooklyn Expo Center are not responsible for any items you choose to leave overnight.
+BUST Magazine and Industry City are not responsible for any items you choose to leave overnight.

 Do I need a vendor’s permit?